Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: Characterizing the SiPMs at 10 K

 Substituting Eq.~(\ref{EqECF}) into Eq.~(\ref{EqPDE}), one gets the PDE expression as Eq.~(\ref{EqPDESubstituted}).

-As mentioned above, since the FBK SiPMs' DCR is only $\sim$1 Hz at 10 K with OV = (10 - 12) V, we can not measure a meaningful SiPMs current without light illumination.
-So, we illuminated the SiPMs with a weak light emitted from an LED driven by a DG535 pulse generator.
-Whenever the DG535 drove the LED with a pulse, it also sent a trigger to an 8 GHz bandwidth, 25 GSa/s sample rate oscilloscope to record the waveform showing on the screen.
+The SiPMs were illuminated with 405 nm or 530 nm light from an LED driven by a DG535 pulse generator.
+For PDE tests, the pulses from the DG535 are 4 V amplitude, 240 ns width, and 10 kHz frequency.
+Whenever the DG535 generated a pulse, it also triggered an 8 GHz bandwidth, 25 GSa/s sample rate oscilloscope to record the waveform showing on the screen.
 A typical single photoelectron (Phe) signal of the FBK SiPMs at 10 K is shown in Fig.~\ref{typicalRawSignal10K}.
+Given that (a) the effective time window of the pulses is 2.4e-3 s (= 240 ns $\times$ 10 kHz) per second, and (b) the DCR is about 1 Hz near LHe temperature, the dark current events only have a chance of 0.24\% (= 2.4e-3 s / 1 s) to show up in data.
+Therefore, the DCR will not smear the PDE results.

+As mentioned above, we must figure out the average number of photoelectrons to calculate PDE.
+We get it (mainly) through a fit on a charge histogram as shown in Fig.~\ref{SiPM10K35VQFit}.
+The histogram was obtained by integrating thousands of analog signals in a $\sim$10 $\mu$s window.
+Fig.~\ref{typicalRawSignal10K} shows such a typical signal.
+During data-taking, the DG535 was tuned to generate weak enough light to produce $\sim$ 1.5 Phe in the SiPMs on average.
+The oscilloscope was triggered by the DG535.
+The signals were firstly recorded in the oscilloscope, then analyzed offline with ROOT~\cite{rootWebsite}-based scripts.
+A recorded raw signal often contained roughly 2000 data points, which were integrated directly (without baseline subtraction), then divided by a 50 ohm (the input resistance of the oscilloscope) to convert into charge.
+Next, we multiplied the charge with the system's gain to get the number of Phe, as shown in Eq.~(\ref{tentativePheCal}),

+where the $raw ~ signal ~ integral$ is the integral of raw signals, 50 $\Omega$ is the input resistance of the oscilloscope, the $gain$ is the gain of the SiPMs (often is the scale of 1.0 $\cdot$ 10$^{6}$) and the preamplifier combined, 1.6 $\cdot$ 10$^{-19}$ is the charge of an electron.
+With the same setup and analysis, under the OV between 5 and 11 V, all of the charge histograms have shown explicit separated Phe peaks.
+Fig.~\ref{SiPM10K35VQFit} shows a typical charge distribution with OV = 6 V and a fit.
+The fit function is Gaussian convoluted Poisson, as shown in Eq.~\eqref{fitFucntion}.